• Student Portal

 How do you meet the prerequisite for Veterinary Nursing?

-You can complete the nationally recognised qualification ACM40418 Certificate IV in Veterinary Nursing via online, blended, part and full-time learning modes.
+You can complete the nationally recognised qualification ACM40418 Certificate IV in Veterinary Nursing via online, part or full-time learning modes.
 The course takes between 1 and 2 years to complete but first you will need to meet the prerequisite for entry.
 Once you have met the prerequisite you can apply for the veterinary nursing qualification.

 There are two options to meet the prerequisite.
 You must either: